 A: No. Although some parents really are brutally abusive or hopelessly addicted, many more are not.
 Some accused parents are innocent of any wrongdoing.
 In other cases, the family is poor, and that poverty has been confused with child “neglect.”
 In still other cases, the parent is neither all victim nor all villain, but any problems in the family could have been solved with the right kind of help, while keeping the family together safely.

 Q: What should be done instead?

 A: That depends on the case.
 Sometimes, the best thing child protective services can do is apologize to an innocent family, close the door and go away.
 In other cases, basic help to ameliorate the worst effects of poverty may be all that is needed.
 For example, a family living in dangerous housing may simply need enough emergency cash to pay a security deposit on a better apartment.
 In more serious cases, Intensive Family Preservation programs have kept together tens of thousands of families that child protective services was prepared to tear apart – and they’ve done it with a better safety record than foster care (See NCCPR Issue Papers 1, 10 and 11).
 Other states and localities have gone further, creating entire systems of care that have reduced the number of children in foster care while making children safer.
-For details on solutions see our publications Thirteen Ways to do Child Welfare Right and Civil Liberties Without Exception.
+For details on solutions see our publications Doing Child Welfare Right and Civil Liberties Without Exception.

 Q: Should these options be used in every case?

 A: No. Those of us who advocate for less use of foster care often are smeared with the accusation that we favor “family preservation at all costs.”
 That is nonsense.
 There are some cases in which the only safe alternative for a child is to remove that child from the home – and advocates of reform always have recognized this.
 The real problem is a child welfare establishment bent on foster care at all costs.

 Q: What if the parent is addicted to drugs?